 Prescribed fire can be used to remove unwanted vegetation and logging debris before new pines are planted.
 It is also a valuable tool to get rid of unwanted brush in a growing pine stand.
 Prescribed fire effectively controls a disease called brown spot, common in longleaf pine forests.

 Many plant and animal species are dependent on periodic fire to create an ecosystem suitable for their growth and reproduction.
 Among these are pitcher plants, several species of wild orchids, and red-cockaded woodpeckers.

 Prescribed burning does create smoke.
 But burning under good smoke dispersal conditions will reduce the chances of smoke-related problems.
 Training in smoke management and prescribed burning is available through the South Carolina Forestry Commission’s annual Certified Prescribed Fire Manager (CPFM) program, which is offered several times a year, usually in the fall/winter, at multiple locations around the state.

 Need professional prescribed burning on your property?

-Commission foresters are available to assist landowner with prescribed burning.
-A prescribed burning plan can be prepared for a property free of charge to reduce wildfire and smoke hazards.
+Commission foresters are available to provide landowners with advice regarding prescribed burning.
 For a minimal charge, the Commission can construct firebreaks on your property, have equipment standing by during a prescribed burning, or conduct the actual prescribed burning for the landowner.

 Visit our Fee/Rental Services & Equipment page for more information!